Centuries of change in Charlecote Park's landscape

 The garden was lovingly completed by Colonel George Lucy between 1695 and 1700.
 How long the garden was maintained in this immaculate state is unclear, but by the middle of the 18th century it would have seemed terribly old-fashioned.

 Around 1750 the young ‘Capability’ Brown was called in to advise on the garden at Packington, some 20 miles away, and a rough outline drawing of Charlecote’s house and garden appears on the back of one of his designs for Packington.

 However, it was not until 1757 that Mr Brown came to Charlecote to create a new cascade where the little river Dene met the Avon in the parkland.

 A contract with Brown

-Three years after building the cascade George Lucy made the following agreement with Brown.
+Three years after building the cascade "Bachelor" George Lucy made the following agreement with Brown.

 Once the unfashionable water garden had been filled in, Brown created a raised lawn and planted it with the cedars of Lebanon which you see today.

 The work cost £525, paid in instalments.
 In April 1761 George Lucy bumped into ‘Capability’ Brown in Bath: ‘I told him the time was elapsed for a second payment which he said was no matter as he did not want money, but upon my offering him a £100 note he pulled out his pocket book and carried it off with him.'